chunnel.co.uk › Folkestone to Calais

 How much is the Folkestone to Calais crossing?

-From around £69 per car for a short-stay return, depending on your vehicle size, date, time and how far ahead you book.
-See our tickets page for the full price breakdown.
+From around £69 per car for a short-stay return, varying by vehicle size, date, time and how far ahead you book.

 What are the departure times?

-LeShuttle runs 24 hours a day, with up to four departures an hour at busy times and a reduced night service.
-See the live timetable for your travel day.
+A 24-hour service, with up to four departures an hour at busy periods and a reduced service overnight.
+Check the live timetable for current departures.

 What is the Folkestone terminal postcode?